The Two RV Gypsies: Full-Time RVers

 McCreery Park sign - a childs playground entrance train

-Below: The two RV Gypsies stopped to eat at Wakey Monkey Cafe, then Lee bought some sausage from a nearby store.
-Both places were okay, but nothing special.
+Below: The two RV Gypsies stopped to eat at Wakey Monkey Cafe.
+Then Lee bought some sausage from a nearby store.
+Both places were okay, but nothing special, in the opinion of the two RV Gypsies.

 Wakey Monkey Cafe sign Sausage sign

-Next to the Wakey Monkey Cafe is a little park, called Spring Park - a place for children to play.
-But the entire park is shown in the picture below, so the two RV Gypsies wonder why children would play here when there is a regular playground just around the corner.
+Below: Next to the Wakey Monkey Cafe, Karen Duquette noticed a tiny park, called Spring Park, a place for children to play.
+The entire park is shown in the picture below, so the two RV Gypsies wonder why children would play here when there is a regular playground just around the corner.

 play area

 Below: The two RV Gypsies heard of a narrow tunnel that cars from each direction had to take turns going through because it is a one-lane tunnel.
 But it is short and drivers can see if another car is already in the tunnel.
 The two RV Gypsies wanted to drive through it because it reminded them of their Nada Tunnel experience in Kentucky.
-Of course they don't want that experience again, so they were relieved when they saw that this was a short tunnel, not long and curvy like the Nada Tunnel.
-Karen took a few photos through their front window, but they didn't turn out very clear.
+Of course they do not want that type of experience again, so they were relieved when they saw that this was a very short tunnel, not long and curvy like the Nada Tunnel.
+Karen Duquette took a few photos through their front window, but they did not turn out very clearly.

 inside the Saluda tunnel inside the Saluda tunnel